EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-crosspost-groupon-sponsors-nko.md

 ---

 I'm excited that Groupon is sponsoring Node Knockout 2013.
-I competed in the previous two hackathons--it's always a lot of fun.
+I competed in the previous two hackathons&mdash;it's always a lot of fun.